dinarly/Story/README.md

 As if by magic the old book opened along with the delightful Compendium — and — another friendly dragon — Ai — had appeared.

-Tasnim, Abdallah and Ai then performed the traditional cute friendly dragon greeting.
+Safiyyah, Abdallah and Ai then performed the traditional cute friendly dragon greeting.

 This greeting is a dance with lots of giggling and laughter.

-Abdallah and Tasnim fell down laughing from the dreamy shimmying.
+Abdallah and Safiyyah fell down laughing from the dreamy shimmying.

 Ai said: “I am starting an annual Cybersecurity conference.”

 Abdallah said: “What is Cybersecurity?”

-Tasnim said: “I know.”
+Safiyyah said: “I know.”

 Abdallah looked surprised.
-Tasnim had attended many Cybersecurity conferences and delivered talks on defending against cyber attacks.
+Safiyyah had attended many Cybersecurity conferences and delivered talks on defending against cyber attacks.

-Tasnim explained: “Cybersecurity is protecting devices from damage, disruption or theft of data.”
+Safiyyah explained: “Cybersecurity is protecting devices from damage, disruption or theft of data.”

 Abdallah looked confused!

-Tasnim explained: “The message on your game is a scam!
+Safiyyah explained: “The message on your game is a scam!
 A bad dragon is trying to hack your console.”

 “What should I do?!” said Abdallah.

 Ai said: “Do not worry Abdallah — I will teach you both about Cybersecurity — and — how to defend yourselves from cyber attacks.”

-Abdallah and Tasnim shouted: “Wow!
+Abdallah and Safiyyah shouted: “Wow!
 Cybersecurity is awesome!
 Please teach us!”

 Ai said: “We will begin by learning about packets of data.”

-And this is how Abdallah and Tasnim started their learning journey with Cybersecurity.
+And this is how Abdallah and Safiyyah started their learning journey with Cybersecurity.

 ## Introduction to Semiconductors

-One day Abdallah and Tasnim — the friendly dragons — were in the mountains.
+One day Abdallah and Safiyyah — the friendly dragons — were in the mountains.

 They had noticed that the signal for the internet was not working!

 As if by magic the old book opened along with the wonderful Compendium — and — another friendly dragon — Zhao — had appeared.

-Tasnim, Abdallah and Zhao then performed the traditional cute friendly dragon greeting.
+Safiyyah, Abdallah and Zhao then performed the traditional cute friendly dragon greeting.

 This greeting is a dance with lots of giggling and laughter.

-Abdallah and Tasnim fell down laughing from the delightful jiving.
+Abdallah and Safiyyah fell down laughing from the delightful jiving.

 Zhao said: “I am designing a clustered computer — which keeps working in the mountains — by using a special technology called IPFS — and — using my own custom semiconductor chips.”

 Abdallah said: “What is a clustered computer?
 And what is IPFS?
 And what exactly is a semiconductor chip?”

-Tasnim said: “I know.”
+Safiyyah said: “I know.”

 Abdallah looked surprised.
-Tasnim was an expert on computer technology.
+Safiyyah was an expert on computer technology.

-Tasnim explained: “A computer cluster is a group of many computers which work together to perform tasks as one computer.”
+Safiyyah explained: “A computer cluster is a group of many computers which work together to perform tasks as one computer.”

 “IPFS is the InterPlanetary File System — a distributed file system — which even works in the mountains or remote areas — even without a good internet connection!”